Combretum apiculatum: Subspecies

 There are two subspecies, the southern ssp. apiculatum, and ssp. leutweinii, which occurs from Namibia to Malawi and northwards, which is differentiated by its more hirsute leaves.

 Range and habitat

 It occurs in South Africa, Eswatini, Botswana, Mozambique, Namibia, Zimbabwe, southern Angola, Zambia, Malawi, southeastern DRC, Tanzania and southern Kenya.

 This tree occurs in various ecosystems in southern Africa.
 It is the dominant tree on the savanna in many areas, including regions characterized as lowveld and mopane savanna.
-It grows alongside other woody vegetation such as common hook thorn (Acacia caffra), sicklebush (Dichrostachys cinerea), large sourplum (Ximenia caffra), livelong (Lannea discolor), white seringa (Kirkia acuminata), and marula (Sclerocarya caffra).
+It grows alongside other woody vegetation such as common hook thorn (Acacia afra), sicklebush (Dichrostachys cinerea), large sourplum (Ximenia afra), livelong (Lannea discolor), white seringa (Kirkia acuminata), and marula (Sclerocarya afra).

 Utilization by game and livestock

 Many animals use the tree, especially for food.
 Kudu, bushbuck, elands, giraffes, and elephants browse the leaves.
 Eland are so attracted to the tree that they can do damage to it with their feeding.
 The brown-headed parrot eats the seeds.

 Cattle also eat the leaves.
 The fruits are hazardous to livestock, however, because they are toxic.
 The foliage can be fed to goats as a supplemental fodder.